Last updated 21/12/2021

 The pandemic is ongoing, and with the spread of the Omicron variant, future restrictions are becoming more likely.
 For up-to-date advice on what you are and are not allowed to do, visit the GOV.UK website.

 To reduce social contact, the regulations impose restrictions on how some businesses provide goods and services.

 To help affected businesses to navigate this uncertain time, the government has issued a number of support initiatives, set out below.

+More information is available here.
 Further guidance and information on how to access the grants will be released shortly.
-View the full announcement on GOV.UK.